CLI¶

 ❯❯❯ Resources:

---cpus FLOAT Minimum number of logical CPU cores (e.g.
+--cpus FLOAT The number of logical CPU cores (e.g. 4.0,

---gpus INTEGER Minimum number of GPUs (e.g. 1).
+--gpus INTEGER The number of GPUs (e.g. 1) to assign to

-with unit suffix (e.g. 2.5GiB).
+as a number with unit suffix (e.g. 2.5GiB).

 suffix (e.g. 2.5GiB).